Project

 Someday I hope to clean up the network issue in Leginon so that it only needs a single socket between the main program and the client instead of multiple sockets using different ports.
 Then you only need to worry about opening port 55555 on the TEM host and nothing else.

-Re: network problem, Leginon not seeing tecnai host - Added by Anchi Cheng over 14 years ago
+Re: network problem, Leginon not seeing tecnai host - Added by Anchi Cheng almost 15 years ago

 This is a description of the problem sent by Zhongjun through e-mail.